 Before starting her PhD, Morgan worked for the GRIL as a project manager.
 She is a master organizer and managed two large research projects that involved thirty researchers and a large number of graduate students from six different universities.
 She previously completed a master in our laboratory where she studied how the cycling of nitrate, a compound limiting primary production in lakes, can be quantified using nitrate stable isotopes.
 She also studied nitrogen stable isotopes in the sediment as an indicator of nitrogen pollution.
 Morgan is the formal cheese expert in our lab (no joke- she passed tasting exams!), who during her free time continues to develop and explore her passion for food.
-She is also taking care of her community garden, of course, with a balanced input of nitrogen and phosphorus… Morgan has great interests in arts, particularly in graphic design, and practises painting.
+Morgan has great interests in arts, particularly in graphic design.
 Lastly, she is a mother that paves the way for women in science.

 Goyette, J.-O., M. Botrel, G. Billen, J. Garnier, R. Maranger.
 2023.
 Agriculture specialization influence on nutrient use efficiency and fluxes in the St. Lawrence Basin over the 20th century.
 Science of the Total Environment 159018. https://doi.org/10.1016/j.scitotenv.2022.159018

 Botrel, M., C. Hudon, J.B.
 Heffernan, P.M.
 Biron, R. Maranger.
 2022.
 Climate-driven variation in nitrogen retention from a riverine submerged aquatic vegetation meadow.
 Water Resources Research E2022WR032678